Out-of-Unit Membership Guidelines

 You can receive announcements from both wards about activities and events.

-From your home, you can receive a calling and serve as a counselor, teacher, secretary, or specialist just like anyone else in your local ward or in the Utah Valley Ward.
+From your home, children can participate in a remote American Sign Language-taught Primary and/or you can receive a calling and serve as a counselor, teacher, secretary, or specialist just like anyone else in your local ward or in the Utah Valley Ward.

-offer internet broadcast of sacrament services conducted in American Sign Language
+offers internet broadcast of sacrament services conducted in American Sign Language

 There are several benefits for participating in this program: